thewizardplusplus/image-preparer/README.md

 - search of images:
   - recursive search (optionally);
   - filtering by a pattern of image filenames (uses a name pattern of the `find` tool);
-- resizing of images larger than the specified size with the [Lanczos](https://en.wikipedia.org/wiki/Lanczos_resampling) filter;
+- resizing of images larger than the specified size with the [Lanczos](https://en.wikipedia.org/wiki/Lanczos_resampling) filter (optionally);
 - optimization of images (optionally):
   - via the [pngquant](https://pngquant.org/) tool;
   - via the [OptiPNG](http://optipng.sourceforge.net/) tool.